1anSantos/google-copy/README.md

 A copy of the google website for educational purposes, made just to test my knowledge of HTML, CSS and JS.

+**WARNING:** There is no way to log in to this site, the "Sign In" button is only superficial and takes you to your own Google account but this does not affect this site in any way so much so that the sign in button does not disappear as it does not log in to yours actually counts.

 ### Changelog
 - All files changed/updated;
 - New settings menu, subject to change;